Singular rationally connected surfaces with non-zero pluri-forms: Proof of Theorem 1.3

 \begin{proof} Assume the opposite.
-We know that we can reverse the process of blow-ups by running a MMP relatively to $S$.
+We know that we can reverse the process of blow-ups of smooth points by running a MMP relatively to $S$.
 Thus these four curves will be successively contracted during the MMP.
-The first one contracted cannot be $2$, since the remaining should make up a tree by an analogue result of Proposition \ref{snc-fib}.
-By symmetry, assume that $1$ is first contracted.
-If $3$ (or $4$) is contracted secondly, the self-intersection number of $2$ is at least $0$.
-If $2$ is contracted secondly, a further contraction will also produce a curve with self-intersection number at least $0$.
-But this curve is over $0\in S$, it must have negative self-intersection number by the negativity theorem (see \cite[Lem.
+The first one contracted cannot be the curve corresponding to the point with label $2$, since after the contraction, the dual graph of the remaining curves is a tree by an analogue result of Lemma \ref{Hirzebruch surface}.
+Without lose of generality, we may assume that the curve corresponding to the point with label $1$ is the first one contracted.

+If the curve corresponding to the point $3$ (or $4$) is contracted secondly, then the self-intersection number of the curve corresponding to the point $2$ becomes at least $0$.
+If the curve corresponding to the point $2$ is contracted secondly, a further contraction will also produce a curve with self-intersection number at least $0$.

+However, this curve of self intersection at least $0$ is over $0\in S$, it must have negative self-intersection number by the negativity theorem (see \cite[Lem.
 3.40]{KM98}).
-Contradiction. \end{proof}
+This leads to a contradiction. \end{proof}